The Energy iCAP Team had their first meeting of the Spring semester on January 21st, 2021.

 - Computers and Technology

-The iCAP 2020 objective 2.2 is "Reduce Energy Use Intensity (EUI) of university facilities from the FY08 baseline by: 45% by FY30, 50% by FY40, and 60% by FY50."
-This is a revision of the 2015 iCAP, chapter 2, objective 3, which was "Strengthen centralized conservation efforts focusing on building systems to achieve a 30% reduction in total campus building energy use by FY20.
+The iCAP 2020 objective 2.2 is to "Reduce Energy Use Intensity (EUI) of university facilities from the FY08 baseline by: 45% by FY30, 50% by FY40, and 60% by FY50."
+The responsible campus unit for championing this objective is F&S. This objective is the revision of 2015 iCAP chapter 2, objective 3, which was "Strengthen centralized conservation efforts focusing on building systems to achieve a 30% reduction in total campus building energy use by FY20.
 This includes meeting LED Campus commitments."

 The Utilities and Energy Services (UES) division at F&S is responsible for providing campus utilities.
 The Energy Performance Contracts and the Retrocommissioning teams are under this division, and energy consumption is tracked by this division.
 These staff are also the key people coordinating the energy efficiency grant applications for campus.